 Here are three steps to making an effective, whole-hearted apology.

-First, the hurt partner must talk respectfully about their thoughts and feelings.
-They must be in a “rational enough” or adult state to be describing the impact of your hurtful behaviour on them.
-They must be speaking about their hurt, not from their hurt.
-If they’re not in an adult state, make your apology at a time when they are able to listen to you.
+First, if you are the the hurt partner, you must talk respectfully about your thoughts and feelings.
+You must be in a “rational enough”, adult state of mind to be describing the impact of their hurtful behaviour on you and of your hurtful behaviour on them when you reacted.
+You must be speaking about your hurt, not from your hurt.
+If you’re not in an adult state, make your apology at a time when the way in which you speak will enable your partner to listen to you.

 Demonstrate empathy for hurting your partner.
-A hurt partner may wonder if the offense occurred because of malice or indifference.
+A hurt partner may wonder if the offense occurred because of your malice or indifference.
 Empathy demonstrates compassion and warmth.
-Your genuine expression of empathy can help your partner understand that you have good will, reassuring them that you care.
-You show empathy by listening well to what the hurt partner said, and verbalizing what you know about how your transgression made your partner feel.
+Your genuine expression of empathy can help your partner understand that you have good will, and it reassures them that you care.
+You show empathy by listening well to what the hurt partner said, and verbalizing what you know about how your behaviour made your partner feel.

 Do not focus on your shame and overwhelm – this is self-indulgent.
-It’s unhealthy/toxic guilt and is all about you.
+This is unhealthy guilt/toxic shame and is all about you.
 You must be there for your partner emotionally and put yourself aside if you want to apologize effectively.

 Make amends.
-Make sure you ask your partner for specific behaviours that would make amends to them.
-Don’t assume you know what they need or desire.
+If you are the hurt partner make sure you ask your partner for specific behaviours that would help you feel better.
+It you are the one who did the hurtful behaviour, don’t assume you know what the hurt partner needs or wants.
 For example, if you said something unkind about your partner, you could ask whether an apology right now and a promise to talk positively about them in front of other people in the future would show your respect for them.
-Ask them what would make your apology effective.
-If you had an affair, you could ask what you can do to repair and do things for your partner that are meaningful for them.
+Ask them what they need you to do that would make your apology effective.
+If you had an affair, ask what you can do to repair and do the things that your partner said are meaningful for them.

 But don’t over-promise.
-It’s better to give what you can of what your partner asked for by asking yourself “What will this cost me?”
-Things that you can truthfully give and that mean a lot to your partner are what’s important.
+It’s better to give what you can of what your partner asked for.
+Ask yourself “What will this cost me?”
+Don’t focus on you and your pride.
+Things that you can truthfully give and that mean a lot to your partner are the important things to do.
 Assure your partner that you will improve your behavior according to what they need to help them heal from the hurt.
 Describe exactly how you will improve your behaviour.
-The goal in discussing the future is to restore your partner’s feelings of safety.
+The goal in discussing the future is to restore your partner’s feelings of trust and safety.
 Watch this video with Terry Real on how to apologize.

 Foundations of a successful relationship

 Trust and respect are the foundations of a successful relationship.
 An effective apology goes a long way towards rebuilding trust and respect.
 You build trust by doing what you say you’re going to do, when you say you’ll do it.
 If you can’t deliver – renegotiate.
+Tell them why you can’t do it and offer an alternative.
 You show respect by taking responsibility for any mistakes you make and by practicing caring behaviours towards your partner.
+This is what makes a good team.

 A true apology

-Harriet Lerner, a researcher into apologies and relationships has some wise words in her book “Why Won’t You Apologise?: Healing Big Betrayals & Everyday Hurts” is very helpful:
+Harriet Lerner, a researcher into apologies and relationships has some wise words to say about how to apologize effectively.
+Her book “Why Won’t You Apologise?: Healing Big Betrayals & Everyday Hurts” is very helpful:

 What to do now

-If you’re needing help in apologising well and in repairing transgressions in your relationship, you may need an experienced relationship counsellor & coach.
+If you need help in how to apologize effectively and in repairing transgressions in your relationship, you may need an experienced relationship counsellor & coach.
 Call 0421 961 687 or email us to schedule an appointment.
-International callers should call +61 2 8005 1742.
+International callers should call +61 421 961 687.

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
 If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 10 minute phone consultation to discuss how we may be able to assist you.